nuxt-hub/cli/README.md

    login    Authenticate with NuxtHub.
   logout    Logout the current authenticated user.
     logs    Display the logs of a deployment.
-  whoami    Shows the username of the currently logged in user.
+  whoami    Shows the username of the currently logged in user. database    Manage database migrations.

 Use nuxthub <command> --help for more information about a command.
 ```